ZapoVerde/RoboSmith/docs/architecture/RoboSmith_spec.md

   - The core logic of RoboSmith is a deterministic state machine.
 Its behavior MUST be explicitly defined and driven by the declarative `workflows.json` manifest.
 The system does not "decide" what to do next; it executes the defined workflow program.
   - All AI interactions are structured as calls to specialized "Workers," not as open-ended conversations with a general-purpose assistant.

-- **Mandate B: Context is Surgically Precise and Multi-Layered.**
+- **Mandate B: Context is Surgically Precise and Sourced from a Code Analysis Engine.**
-  - The principle of "No unnecessary context, but all the necessary context" MUST be implemented via the integration of a **Programmable Context Partitioner** (based on `roberto-mcp`).
+  - The principle of "No unnecessary context, but all the necessary context" MUST be implemented via the integration of a **Programmable Context Partitioner**, a high-performance, polyglot, compiled binary named `roberto-mcp`.
-  - This partitioner is a high-performance, polyglot, compiled binary (e.g., written in Rust) that is executed as a command-line tool.
-  - It will be guided by a **dual-preamble system** within each source file:
-    1. A **Machine-Readable Header:** A single-line JSON comment (e.g., `// roberto: {...}`) for high-speed, programmatic analysis by the partitioner.
-    2. An **Architectural Contract:** A rich, multi-line JSDoc block providing deep intent and principles for the AI Workers.
+  - This tool runs as a **code analysis server engine**, which is queried by a dedicated `ContextPartitionerService` within the extension.
+The service uses a "One-Shot with Persistent Cache" model to request specific, structured information about the codebase (e.g., file outlines, symbol references, semantic search results).
-  - The workflow manifest (`workflows.json`) will specify which named "slice" of context (as defined by the partitioner's configuration) is required for each step, ensuring each worker receives the minimal, purpose-built context it needs.
+  - The workflow manifest (`workflows.json`) will specify which named "slice" of context is required for each step.
+This is translated into a specific `r-mcp` tool call (e.g., `get_file_outline`, `code_search`) by the Orchestrator, ensuring each worker receives the minimal, purpose-built context it needs.

 - **Mandate C: The User's Role is "Management by Exception."**
   - The default state of any workflow is autonomous execution.
 The user initiates a process and observes its progress.